Grantee Directory

 Charles B. Wang Community Health Center, Inc.

-To continue support for Chinese immigrant and Chinese American families at three federally qualified health centers across Chinatown and Flushing through an “enhanced” HealthySteps.
+To continue support for families at federally qualified health center sites across Chinatown and Flushing through an “enhanced” HealthySteps program and a culturally and linguistically adapted version of the MOMS Partnership.

 Chhaya Community Development Corporation